Cantonment: India

 Lord Kitchener in 1903, and the Cantonments Act of 1924.

 At India's Independence in 1947, India had 56 cantonments.
 After this India added 6 cantonments the last being Ajmer Cantonment in 1962, taking the total number to 62.
 They covered an area of 161000 acre.

 As of 2019, there were sixty-one "notified cantonments" in India, occupying an area of 157000 acre: twenty-five in Central Command, nineteen in Southern Command, thirteen in Western Command, four in Eastern Command, and one in Northern Command.

 On 24 July 2024, a press release notified that, in order to move on from older Colonial-era concepts, Ministry of Defence has decided to give up responsibility to consider to excise civil areas of certain Cantonments and merge them with neighbouring State municipalities.
 As of then, there were 58 Cantonments of which 10 were to be handed over in the first phase.
 The administration of civil areas was to be handed over from Cantonment Boards to the neighbouring Municipalities while the military region was to remain with the Armed Forces.
-However, on 27 April 2024, KhasYol had become the first cantonment board to be "de-notified".
+On 27 April 2024, KhasYol had become the first cantonment board to be "de-notified".

 On 2 September 2024, it was reported that paperwork are being completed to handover civilian areas of Cantonments from the Indian Army.
 The Cantonments include Dehradun, Deolali, Nasirabad, Babina, Ajmer, Ramgarh, Mathura, Shahjahanpur, Clement Town and Fatehgarh.
 The report sain, "Indian Army's Central Command, South Western Command and Southern Command are in the process of completing the hand over exercise in coordination with Uttarakhand, Maharashtra, Rajasthan, Jharkhand and Uttar Pradesh governments."

 Major cantonments and garrisons include the following: